Alena-Stavrova/genie-lamp-testing/README.md

 # test-plan-project

 In this project, I will test documentation and create a plan for a genie lamp 🧞.
-I got the idea from "testing a pencil".
+I got the idea from your typical "testing a pencil" tasks for novice tester, but I wanted to make it more interesting.

 Why testing a genie lamp?
 <ul>* fun!</ul>